Thank you for your interest in being a part of our study!

 What will be asked of them (as research participants)?

 We will ask them to participate in discussion on science and astronomy subjects, as well as engage in our hypothetical worlds in Minecraft.
-We will ask campers to take a survey before and after the camp about their interest in Minecraft and STEM topics.
-We will interview campers who provided consent near the end of the camp which lasts approximately 15-35 minutes.
+We will ask campers to take surveys potentially before, during and after the activities about their interest in Minecraft and STEM topics or to assess their science knowledge.
+We may interview campers who provided consent near the end of the camp which lasts approximately 15-35 minutes.